jupyter-server/jupyter_server/docs/source/other/full-config.rst

     Answer yes to any prompts.

+ServerApp.authenticate_prometheus : Bool
+    Default: ``True``

+    "
+    Require authentication to access prometheus metrics.

+ServerApp.autoreload : Bool
+    Default: ``False``

+    Reload the webapp when changes are made to any Python src files.

 ServerApp.base_url : Unicode
     Default: ``'/'``

     The base URL for the Jupyter server.

     Leading and trailing slashes can be omitted, and will automatically be added.